 VP was borderline on this with most finishing moves (noting a few exceptions).
-But Valkyrie Profile 2 had nearly every finishing move be like this (and twice as excessive power wise), but at least you can skip them.
+Valkyrie Profile 2 had nearly every finishing move be like this (and twice as excessive power wise), but at least you can skip them.

-Covenant of the Plume takes the common-sense route and allows you to skip Soul Crush animations with the press of a button.
-Normal attacks are short and painless, and stringing them together is the core combat mechanic to begin with.
+In general, normal attacks in the entire series are short and painless, and stringing them together is the core combat mechanic to begin with.

-Legend of Legaia has the Juggernaut summon animation.
-More generally, the way combat in the Legaia series works is that the player inputs a series of high, low, left, or right side attacks with certain combos resulting is special attacks which can even be strung together.
-The higher a characters level the more attacks they can use in a single turn.
+The way the combat in the Legend of Legaia series works is that the player inputs a series of high, low, left, or right side attacks with certain combos resulting is special attacks which can even be strung together.
+The higher a character's level the more attacks they can use in a single turn.
 While this is useful for dealing high amounts of damage, it also meant that you can catch up on your reading while going through the final dungeon.
 It also has the Juggernaut summon animation, but since you can only get it after you grind everyone to level 99, you'll be only using it for its animation anyway.

 Most attacks - especially special attacks and Mystech - in Anachronox.
 It's meant as parody, though.
 A lowly Mook with an assault rifle fires about six thousand bullets in such rapid fire that it creates a veritable waterfall of expended shells?
 Why not?